ListowelAdolwin/portfolio/README.md

 # Portfolio website
 In this project, I build my portfolio website to showcase my works to potential recruiters <br>
-It is made with HTML, and JavaScript
+It is made with HTML, CSS, and JavaScript